dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a3/README.md

 requires at least one pure virtual method, aka "primitive operation").

 The template method should not be overridden, so it's not defined as `virtual` and is public.
-The template method -- e.g. sort()` -- uses abstract (primitive) operations -- e.g. `compare()` that are declared in the abstract base class but implemented in the derived classes.
-These abstract operations are (pure) and should be private or protected so the client cannot directly call them.
+The template method (`sort()`) uses abstract (primitive) operations (`compare()`) that are declared in the abstract base class but implemented in the derived classes.
+These abstract operations are (pure) virtual and should be private or protected so the client cannot directly call them.

 TODO:
 - `compare()`, primitive operation that compares two elements